goodevilgenius/dropbox-shell/README.md

 Feel free to send me your additional functions, and I may add them to the program.

+If `file` is not available on the system, all files will be executed normally, so be sure to not use any special files on such a system.

 In addition to special files, special folders can be defined from which a user-defined function will be run on all files within the folder.
 By default, the script supports a `books` folder, and a `toprint` folder.
 If any file is